SaumilGauswami/ProduktDatenPool/spec.md

 - The system must provide fast and efficient search results.

 ### 6.2 Scalability
-- The system must be able to accommodate new wholesalers and their data input mechanisms.
+- The system must be able to accommodate new wholesalers (Sources) and their data input mechanisms.
 - The system must be able to handle a growing number of users and concurrent searches.

 ### 6.3 Security